 The

-Please
+Please Sign The

-Sign The Guesbook (It May Take Awhile
+Guesbook (It May Take Awhile For Your Posting

-For Your Posting To Appear)
+To Appear)

-This web site was put together in the
+web site was put together in the hope that it would be helpful to others as

-hope that it would be helpful to others as well as myself doing research
+well as myself doing research

-on the Fones
+on the Fones (Fownes)

-gather the information shown
+information shown

-here without
+here without the help

-over time, Good Hunting!
+here is updated over time, Good Hunting!

 bfones@fones.org